Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![video](https://www.youtube.com/watch?v=4DDAZGjQk2Q)

 Cultural conservatism is the personal adherence to so-called traditional moral values, anthropology, aesthetics and metaphysics, all inherited from the past.
-It's a wisdom of life, guided by ancestral principles, be they Greco-Roman or Judeo-Christian. **It is not a political philosophy
+It's a wisdom of life, guided by ancestral principles, be they Greco-Roman or Judeo-Christian. **It is not a political philosophy.**

 If you're a cultural conservative, you're in favor of the traditional family, virtue ethics and belief in God.
 The cultural conservative believes that man, to be happy, needs elevation of the soul, spiritual values and a certain nobility of feeling.